-If an ACCERR flag is set in either of the FSTAT registers the Command State Machine is locked.
-It is not possible to launch another command on either block until the ACCERR flag is cleared.
+If an ACCERR flag is set in the FSTAT register the Command State Machine is locked.
+It is not possible to launch another command until the ACCERR flag is cleared.

 The PVIOL flag will be set during the command write sequence after the word write to the Flash address space if any of the following illegal operations are performed, causing the command sequence to immediately abort: